Weekend Getaways From Bangalore for Couples

 Must Read: Best Places to visit from Bangalore in 3 days

 Not every weekend calls for treks or crowds.
-Some days, I just want peace and Thattekere Lake has given me that more than once.
+Some days, you just want peace and Thattekere Lake can give you nicely.
 Tucked away near Bannerghatta National Park, this quiet lake feels like a little secret, even though it’s just outside the city.

-The first time I visited, I remember being surprised by how still the water was, almost like a giant mirror reflecting the sky.
-As I sat by the shore, I spotted painted storks and kingfishers swooping down.
-It felt like the kind of place you could just sit for hours with a book or a camera.
-There aren’t many shops or touristy distractions here and honestly, that’s what makes it special.
+You will be surprised by how still the water is, almost like a giant mirror reflecting the sky.
+As you sit by the shore, you will spot painted storks and kingfishers swooping down.
+It feels like the kind of place you could just sit for hours with a book or a camera.
+There are not many shops or touristy distractions here and honestly, that’s what makes it special.

 - Watching the birds.
 It’s a birdwatcher’s delight, especially in the cooler months.